mocnik-science/osm-python-tools/README.md

 * [OSMPythonTools.**Nominatim**](docs/nominatim.md) - Access to Nominatim, a reverse geocoder
 * [OSMPythonTools.**Overpass**](docs/overpass.md) - Access to the Overpass API

+Please refer to the [general comments](docs/general-comments.md) page if you have further questions related to `OSMPythonTools` in general or functionality that the several modules have in common.

 ## Logging

 This library is a little bit more verbose than other Python libraries.
 The good reason behind is that the OpenStreetMap, the Nominatim, and the Overpass servers experience a heavy load already and their resources should be used carefully.
 In order to make you, the user of this library, aware of when `OSMPythonTools` accesses these servers, corresponding information is logged by default.
 In case you want to suppress these messages, you have to insert the following lines *after* the import of `OSMPythonTools`: